Updated December 10, 2018

 The main attraction is the Grand Venice Palace, built partially with marble from the Coliseum.

-Open daily from 8:30 to 19:30 (Sundays until 18:00).
+Open daily from 8:30 to 19:15 (Sundays from 9 am until 15:45).
 As the coliseum, is 2000 years old.
 Gigantic for the time, the former Roman temple is now a catholic church.
-The dome was the largest in the world until the 15th century.
+The dome was the largest in the world until 15th century.

-Probably the most famous square, known for its buildings, sculptures, fountains and restaurants.
+Probably the best known square for its buildings, sculptures, fountains and restaurants.

 Recently restored, the most famous fountain in Rome, is also one of the most famous in the world.
 Its beauty is undeniable, although it may not be reflected in a photograph.
 The square where it is placed is so small that no matter how one tries to go backwards, you can not take a picture of the entire fountain (bring your fisheye lens).
 It is a real source of income for the city as a daily average of € 3,000 in coins are thrown into this fountain.
 At night there is usually few people.

 Took its name is after the Spanish embassy which used to be here.
-Known for the steps leading to the Church of Trinity.
+Known for the steps leading to Trinity Church.

 PIAZZA DEL POPOLO